Privacy Policy

 9.1 Retention Periods

-- Active Accounts: Duration of subscription plus 30 days
+- Active Accounts: Duration of membership plus 30 days

 - Financial Records: 7 years for tax and accounting compliance